Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 If Pino is about speed, Winston is about flexibility.
 It's one of the oldest and most established Node.js loggers, with a modular design built around transports, formats, and custom levels.

-Install it from npm:
+Install it from npm with:

 bash